 Challenge two: the weather

 Second – goodness, this can be a real bitch.
 This spring we’ve had cold, hot, rainy, windy, stormy weather, even a bit of snow.
 For years I have found myself wondering what on earth a girl can wear to work when it’s warm but rainy.
 I usually break out my cute Hunter ballet flats (lined in leather, bless them) but what if it rains for days on end?
 I never wear the same shoes on two consecutive days, that’s just not right.
 Then, I don’t do skirts or dresses in the rain – anything cool and wet should be at least one layer away from me.
 So, jeans it is.
-On a bad-weather day, more than any other day, I need a look that’s both very practical well put-together and is not boring.
+On a bad-weather day, more than any other day, I need a look that’s very practical, well put-together and is not boring.

-Results with extras: today’s look
+Results with extras: today’s office to festival look

 And, the results I ended up quite happy with, considering the above conundrum: black lace-up skinny jeans, white cold shoulder top (which hides a bra and tank top quite nicely) and smart Chelsea wellies.
 For cover-up I went for a neutral mini-parka pretending it’s a blazer.
 The look just ticked all the boxes and felt great.

 By the way, these high-waisted skinny jeans from Topshop are pretty amazing.
 They come in blue and white too, perfect for your non-monochrome summer needs.
 They were not available in my size (W25 L30) so considering the high waist I risked sizing up – that’s why they are not too skinny but I love them.